DoctorMcKay/sentry-bot-documentation/src/commands.md

 You can use the [Mute Role Permissions Setup](./utilities.md#mute-role-permissions-setup) utility to auto-configure your muted role on all channels.

+#### Discord Timeouts

+Optionally, you can choose to have mutes enforced using Discord's [timeout feature](https://dis.gd/timeout).
+To enable this option, choose **( Use Discord timeouts )** for your muted role.

+Please note that Discord timeouts are more limited compared to a role-based mute:

+- Discord timeouts can only be 28 days long
+- It's not possible to allow users to access specific channels when in a timeout
+- It's not possible to list users that are currently in a timeout

+Please note that if you were previously using a muted role and switch to Discord timeouts, existing mutes will still expire normally, but it will become impossible to remove them using Sentry's `/mute remove` command.
+You can still manually remove the role.

 ## Report

 **This is a public command.**